 If you decide to create your own mask, make sure the fabric that touches your face is comfortable.
 Cotton is a breathable fabric and will, therefore, be relatively non-irritating for the skin.
-Some experts advise adding an extra filter layer, such a coffee filter paper, between the fabric layers for added protection.
+Some experts advise adding an extra filter layer, such as coffee filter paper, between the fabric layers for added protection.

 Gentle care for irritated skin

 If you are already experiencing irritation or redness due to wearing a mask, treat your skin gently with simple care products.
-After removing the mask, wash the area with water and a mild cleanser, then apply a gentle healing cream in order to help the skin to heal naturally.
+After removing the mask, wash the area with water and a mild cleanser, then apply a gentle healing cream to help the skin to heal naturally.

 If you wear glasses, you may have noticed that wearing a face mask causes the lenses to mist up.
 The reasons for this are simple – as are the solutions.